gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 request](https://github.com/pandas-dev/pandas/pull/16015) will make this type of operation a bit easier to express.

+We need to convert to `CategoricalDtype` so that we can call `get_dummies` later on without worrying about missing or extra categories in a subset of the data throwing off our linear algebra (See my [talk][pipelines-pandas] for more details).

 Finally, we'd like to scale a subset of the data.
 Scikit-learn has a `StandardScaler`, which we'll mimic here, to just operate on a subset of the columns.